-• Make sure that there is no ear wax in any of the ear mold openings since it may reduce the hearing instrument's efficiency.

-• Open the battery door to allow air to circulate.
+- Make sure that there is no ear wax in any of the ear piece openings since it may reduce the hearing instrument's efficiency. - Open the battery door to allow air to circulate.

-The hearing instrument itself must never be washed or immersed in water or other liquids.
+The hearing instrument itself and the speaker unit must never be washed or immersed in water or other liquids.